 Add the softened butter to a stand mixer with the paddle attachment.
 Add both sugars and beat until they’re creamy and stiff.
 It takes about 5 minutes.
 Be sure to scrape down the sides of the bowl as its mixing so you incorporate all the ingredients well.

-Mix in the spices.
+Step 3: Mix in the ice cream

 Beat in 1 quart of softened ice cream.
 If the ice cream is still quite frozen, it will be difficult to blend it in, so make sure it’s softened for about 20 minutes first.
 It doesn’t have to be room temperature softened, just easy to scoop.